scubbx/heightprofile-sql-geoserver/readme.md

 ```

 This will create the file `bev50.sql` containing raster data from `merged.tif` within the table `public.bev50` in SQL syntax.
 Be cautios, if you resampled the TIFF file in the previous step, you will produce a SQL file with about 20 GB in size.
 The flag `-I` ensures that a spatial index is created.
 The parameter `-t 100x100` ensures that raster data is stored in 100x100 pixel tiles.
 These two parameters are important, otherwise, the height profile generation will be very slow.
+A value of 100x100 pixel has been deemed an optimum between processing time, size and speed. (the values 10x10, 100x100 and 1000x1000 were tested)
 The parameter `-s 31287` ensures that the correct EPSG is used.

 The generated SQL file can now be loaded into the PostGIS database.
 This may take a while.